iterative/dvc.org/static/docs/user-guide/contributing.md

 $ source tests/remotes_env
 ```

-If another member of your team has already gone through this guide, you could
+If one of your colleagues has already gone through this guide, you could just
-just ask for their `remotes_env` file and Google Cloud credentials, and skip any
+ask for their `remotes_env` file and Google Cloud credentials, and skip any env
-env manipulations below.
+manipulations below.

 <details>